calmm-js/documentation/introduction-to-calmm.md

 Basically, and to simplify a bit, an *Observable* is just an object that you can *subscribe to* in order to get notifications that include a value.
-The semantics of when exactly you get such notifications is one way to distinguish observables.
+The semantics of when exactly you get such notifications is one way to distinguish
+observables:

-A *Stream* gives you notifications only when some discrete event occurs.
+* A *Stream* gives you notifications only when some discrete event occurs.
   Streams know nothing about past events and do not have a current value&mdash;when you subscribe to a stream, you will not get a notification until some new event occurs.

-A *Property* has the concept of a current value.
+* A *Property* has the concept of a current value.
 In other words, properties can recall the value that they previously notified their subscribers with.
   When you subscribe to a property, and assuming the property has a value, you will subsequently get a notification.
 After that, just like with streams, you will get notifications whenever new events occur.

 The concepts *Observable*, *Stream* and *Property* can be directly found in Bacon and [Kefir](http://rpominov.github.io/kefir/#about-observables), but many other observable frameworks, such as Rx, which can considered a lower level framework, do not identify the concepts of streams and properties.
-However, it is possible to create observables that have the same semantics as streams and properties.
+However, in most of those other frameworks it is possible to create observables that have the same or nearly same semantics as streams and properties.
 Cutting a few corners, in Rx, for example, streams can be obtained by applying `.share()` and properties can be obtained by applying `.shareReplay(1)`.

+As the above diagram shows, an *Atom* is also a *Property*.
+In addition to having a current value, an atom also just directly allows the current value to be modified (using the `modify` operation introduced previously).
+It turns out that in order to support such modification, it isn't actually necessary to store the value.
+We can introduce the concept of a *LensedAtom* that doesn't actually store a value, but, rather, only declares a way to get and modify some part of an actual root *Atom*.
+For this reason we also identify the concept of an *AbstractMutable*, which is actually the concept that most of our code using atoms depends upon: we don't typically care whether we are given an actual root atom or a lensed atom.
+Once created, the interfaces, and, essentially, the semantics of *AbstractMutable*, *Atom* and *LensedAtom* are the same.
+To talk more about *LensedAtom*s we need to introduce the concept of lenses, which are a topic of a later section.

+#### Observable combinators

 **This document is WORK-IN-PROGRESS.
 Feedback is welcome!**